In the Rehabilitation, Reintegration & Recovery space

 Alcohol and family problems go almost hand in hand.
 Alcoholic parents tend to be impulsive and unstable.
 Their parenting skills start to degenerate with the increase in their addiction.

-The effects of drinking are such that alcoholics tend to interact with children in inconsistent ways whilst sending mixed signals to children.
+The effects of drinking are such that alcoholics tend to interact with children in inconsistent ways while sending mixed signals.
 The children also grow up in an environment where alcohol is an accepted part of life, thus increases the risk of them taking up underage drinking.

 It has been seen that the social consequences of alcoholism are such that children with alcoholic parents tend to have more academic problems than others their age.
 Heavy drinking might also lead to domestic violence with children often being the victim of such incidents.

 Such violence aids in the development of trauma, causing psychological disorders as they grow up, generating fear among them to develop intimate relationships in their adulthood.
 The emotional functioning of the child also may be damaged for life.

 Alcohol addiction is an expensive disease.
 This means, to keep drinking, the individual needs to spend a substantial amount of money throughout his addiction periods.
 This leads to further problems at home regarding financial issues.
 Alcoholics also tend to lose their job over low performance which also hits families with financial problems.

 Early diagnosis of alcohol addiction goes a long way in ensuring that the patient does not develop further complications of the disease later in his life.
 The following diagnosis test and methods are carried out to confirm alcohol abuse problems: